 Future water services delivery system

-The Bill sets out key details relating to the water services delivery system, the economic regulation and consumer protection regime for water services, and changes to the water quality regulatory framework.
+The Acts set out details relating to the water services delivery system, the economic regulation and consumer protection regime, and changes to the water quality regulatory framework.

-When enacted the Bill will be the central piece of legislation for New Zealand’s water services system.
-It builds on the foundations already in place through the Local Government (Water Services Preliminary Arrangements) Act 2024, including the development of Water Services Delivery Plans by councils.
+The Acts are the central legislation for New Zealand’s water services system.
+They build on the foundations already in place through the Local Government (Water Services Preliminary Arrangements) Act 2024, including the requirement for councils to develop water services delivery plans.

 On this page: